tipi-build/docs/01-key-principales.md

 aliases: []
 ---

-Tipi solves three of the most common problems C++ developers face day to day:
+Tipi helps tackling the biggest challenges in C++ and Rust app development :

-1. dependency management
+- Dependencies management and reliable build caching
-2. long build times and
+- Building and iterating fast
-3. environments
+- Cross-platform build and testing

-by giving you:
+by giving developers:

-- fetching dependencies straight from git repositories, no need to wait for package definitions
+- Smart dependencies fetching and build caching: no need to wait for packages
-- speeding up your workflow with powerful multi-platform cloud environments
+- Powerful cross-platform parrallel build and test cloud environments
-- shipping with a useful set of tools on Linux, MacOS, and Windows platforms
+- Build toolchain fully included for Linux, MacOS, and Windows platforms

-### A new C++ workflow
+### Build from sources without the cost

-- Code scanning & conventions over build configuration
+- Automatic CMake and Cargo build caching connected to git
 - Zero setup - just coding
     - select one environment from our [supported list](https://github.com/tipi-build/environments) or [specify your own](https://tipi.build/documentation/01-environments#customizing-environments)
     - tipi downloads & installs the compiler and libraries in an isolated distro folder automatically